angular/angular/aio/content/guide/web-worker.md

 [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) allow you to run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.

-If you find your application becomes unresponsive while processing data, using web workers can help.
+If you find your application performs a lot of computations, such as generating CAD drawings or doing heavy geometrical calculations, using web workers can help increase the performance.
-The Angular CLI `ng generate` command supports adding a web worker to an existing project.

 <div class="alert is-helpful>